01 of 16

 Burlap for Scarecrow Faces

-The picture above shows an example of how scarecrow faces can be made of burlap.
+This is an example of how scarecrow faces can be made of burlap.
 Burlap is an alternative to cloth for scarecrow faces.
-It's a traditional material for scarecrow faces and a fitting one since burlap is associated with gardening (think burlap potato bags or plants that have been balled and burlapped for transportation).
+It's a traditional material for scarecrow faces and a fitting one since burlap is associated with gardening (think of the burlap wraps used to protect plants in winter or of the nursery shrubs that have been balled and burlapped for transportation).

 03 of 16